-I find myself getting asked the same question over and over, "Why are you so passionate about working with diamonds?"
+I get asked the same question repeatedly, "Why are you so passionate about working with diamonds?"
 It's a question I've never really thought about in detail – until now.

 I'm sure most girls, growing up, find some sort of fascination with diamonds.
 We see them sparkling in the movies and get all googly-eyed when a newly engaged girl shows off her frosting, but for me it goes a little deeper than that because I literally grew up in a diamond family.